Antibiotics During

 -Which trimester of pregnancy you are in

 It is very important to take antibiotics for the recommended length of , as long-term use can cause the unborn child to have deformities.
 Some antibiotics are safe during certain trimesters of pregnancy, so trimester is an important factor to consider.
 The safest antibiotics during pregnancy are penicillin, cephalosporin and erythromycin.
 However, even if they are safe, you should take a multivitamin along with them.
 If you are taking an antibiotic for a urinary infection, it is important to also take a 400 mg dose of folic acid.
-Antibiotics that are suggested for the treatment of TB, respiratory infections and acne can cause deafness in children and permanent discoloration of their teeth, so they should be avoided at all costs.
+Antibiotics that are suggested for the of TB, respiratory infections and acne can cause deafness in children and permanent discoloration of their teeth, so they should be avoided at all costs.

-When you’re pregnant, it’s important to weigh the pros and cons before taking any medication – especially antibiotics.
+When you’re pregnant, it’s important to weigh the and before taking any medication – especially antibiotics.
 Any infection affecting the mother can also affect the unborn child, so it’s crucial to visit the doctor regularly during pregnancy and not self-medicate.
 The physician can prescribe the safest medication with the best dose for the pregnant mother during this time.

-It’s always safest to consult with your obstetrician and gynecologist before taking any kind of or antibiotic during pregnancy, as it may or may not be safe for you or your unborn child.
+It’s always safest to consult with your obstetrician and gynecologist before taking any kind of medicine or antibiotic during pregnancy, as it may or may not be safe for you or your unborn child.

 Previous Article